 Water Features On My Patio

-I ended up putting both of my water features out on the patio because water tended to splash on the living room carpet.
+I ended up placing both of my water features on the patio because water tended to splash onto the living room carpet.

-When I open the patio door the sounds of water flowing are so lovely.
+When I open the patio door, the sounds of water flowing are lovely.
+The burbling water and my container plants, situated around them, make a nice combination.

 My plants outside are looking great right now.

-Since my yard is not in direct sunlight like at the other apartment, I’m hoping this will make a difference in how my plants fare.
-Because soon it will get very hot.
+Since my yard is not in direct sunlight, like my old apartment, I hope this will have a positive impact on how my plants fare.
+It will soon get very hot.

 House Plants On The Patio:

 My house plants love spending the summer outdoors here.
-They are all lush and growing well.
+They are all lush and growing nicely.

-It helps that there is a roof over my patio to shield them from the elements.
-As well as trees to help shade them from the sun.
+It helps that there is a roof over my patio to shield them from the elements, as well as trees to shade them from the sun.

-I do have to fill plastic gallon jugs of water and haul them outside, but that hasn’t proved too much to handle so far.
+I have to fill plastic gallon jugs of water and haul them outside, but that hasn’t proved too much to handle.

-Some of my plants get watered by the lawn irrigation system that’s situated close to the sidewalk.
-There’s just one sprinkler head, but it covers quite a bit of my yard.
+The lawn irrigation system, situated close to the sidewalk, waters some of my plants.
+There’s just one sprinkler head, but it covers a significant portion of my yard.

 Ivy Napping: